SysKitTeam/docs-spdockit/configure-and-extend-spdockit/extend-spdockit/download-spdockit-extensions.md

 {% endtab %}

 {% tab title="Workflow Analytics" %}
-Extend SPDocKit with additional reports that help you analyze workflow usage on your farm.
+Extend SPDocKit with additional reports that help you analyze workflow usage in your SharePoint farm.
 After installation, you can find two new reports under the **Analytics & Usage Report** section in the **Workflow Reports** folder.

 {% hint style="warning" %}